jessecanada/MAPS/README.md

 # MAPS: automating Morphology And Phenotype Scoring
 ### Most cell biology experiments involve scoring the subcellular localizations of proteins or inspecting the morphologies of organelles from microscopy images.
 This process is very labour-intensive as it is traditionally done manually.
 ### MAPS is designed to automate the processing and interpretations of large amounts of microscopy images, but is adaptable to other types of images.
-### MAPS is built using a combination of computer vision and machine learning (deep learning) techniques.
+### MAPS is built built around using Microsoft's exccelent Azure [CustomVision.ai](https://www.customvision.ai). cloud deep learning.
+Model training is code-free!.
 ### Detailed implementation guide is published to [protocols.io](https://www.protocols.io/view/maps-image-analysis-bn7dmhi6).
 ###
 #### Steps: